samoylenkodmitry/s-a--m.github.io/_posts/2022-10-31-leetcode_daily.md

     }
 ```

 We can walk the board horizontally and monitor free cells.
-On each step we can choose what figure to place.
-When end reached and there is no free cells consider that a successfull combination.
-Result depends only on the curren position and on the top-bottom cell combination.
-* just do dfs+memo
+On each step, we can choose what figure to place.
+When end reached and there are no free cells, consider that a successful combination.
+Result depends only on the current position and on the top-bottom cell combination.* just do dfs+memo
 * use array for a faster cache

 Space: O(N), Time: O(N) - we only visit each column 3 times